Siggg/culottes/README.md

   export CHROME_BIN=/usr/bin/chromium-browser
   ci/build.sh

-If ever you run into an error where it's being complained that your version of Chrome (chromium-browser --version) is ahead of the version supported by the chromedriver used for running tests, then you may have to upgrade chromedriver accordingly.
+If ever you run into an error where it's being complained that your version of Chrome (chromium-browser --version) is ahead of the version supported by the chromedriver used for running tests, then you may have to upgrade protractor to a later version.

 Will run a local version of your dapp so that you can live test your changes :